 Bow Ties usually conjure up a vision of a formal event, to be used infrequently for special occasions.
 For risk bow ties, nothing could be further from the truth.
 Risk Bow Ties are ideally used by the business as everyday wear.
 So what are Risk Bow Ties and what is the value of making them part of your everyday?

-The Bow Tie principal to analyse and document risk has been attributed back to Royal Dutch Shell in the 70’s / 80’s.
-Since then, oil and gas, mining and pharmaceutical companies amongst others have used the Bow Tie principle to explore and communicate risk.
+The Bow Tie principle to analyse and document risk has been attributed back to Royal Dutch Shell in the 70’s / 80’s.
+Since then, oil and gas, mining and pharmaceutical companies amongst others have used the Bow Tie technique to explore and communicate risk.
 More recently, financial institutions have warmed to the idea, seeing the benefit of this simple, yet comprehensive method to understand and communicate risk.

 The Bow Tie technique is a logical way to explore and communicate risk.
 Its principles are simple, but the execution and presentation need care.

 I will attempt to explain the basic principles of the risk bow tie by way of a cooking analogy.
 Consider a pot of spaghetti with four ingredients.
 We will call them Causes, Events, Impacts, and Controls.
 The spaghetti links all of the ingredients together, but there are rules:

 The spaghetti pot represents the risks in your business.
 Interconnected, complex and made up of different parts.
 Trying to analyse the complete pot in one go is too much for the human mind.
 As in most things that are overwhelming it is easier to look at a smaller subset of the whole.

 Let’s call this subset a spaghetti serving.
 Using your hand, extract a portion of spaghetti but hold it in the middle of the spaghetti lengths.
 When you lift your hand, you will have half the spaghetti hanging from the left of your hand and the other half on the right.